dask/distributed/docs/source/resources.rst

 Resources are applied separately to each worker process
 -------------------------------------------------------

-If you are using ``dask-worker --nworkers <nworkers>`` the resource will be applied separately to each of the ``nworkers`` worker processes.
+If you are using ``dask worker --nworkers <nworkers>`` the resource will be applied separately to each of the ``nworkers`` worker processes.
 Suppose you have 2 GPUs on your machine, if you want to use two worker processes, you have 1 GPU per worker process so you need to do something like this::

-   dask-worker scheduler:8786 --nworkers 2 --resources "GPU=1"
+   dask worker scheduler:8786 --nworkers 2 --resources "GPU=1"

 Here is an example that illustrates how to use resources to ensure each task is run inside a separate process, which is useful to execute non thread-safe tasks or tasks that uses multithreading internally::

-   dask-worker scheduler:8786 --nworkers 3 --nthreads 2 --resources "process=1"
+   dask worker scheduler:8786 --nworkers 3 --nthreads 2 --resources "process=1"

 With the code below, there will be at most 3 tasks running concurrently and each task will run in a separate process: